official-inquiries/uk-iraq-inquiry/markdown/vol-1-section-3-2.md

 both because I believed in the substance and because we would be right alongside the US thinking from the outset.

-[^298] Blair T. A Journey.
+[^298]: Blair T. A Journey.
 Hutchinson, 2010.
-[^299] Inquiry request for a witness statement, 13 December 2010, Q2 page 1.
+[^299]: Inquiry request for a witness statement, 13 December 2010, Q2 page 1.

 523

-3.2 | Development of UK strategy and options, January to April 2002 – “axis of evil” to Crawford“My public pronouncements – especially at Crawford … and in the speech the next day, could have left no-one in any doubt as to my position.”[^300]
+“My public pronouncements – especially at Crawford … and in the speech the next day, could have left no-one in any doubt as to my position.”[^300]

 735. In his statement, Mr Blair wrote that there had been “a full Cabinet discussion” after